Posted by: Northwest Eye in General on May 19, 2025

 Frequent signs of eye surface scratches can be concerning, and we want to help you recognize them:

-- Pain: You might feel a sharp or stabbing sensation, which can be quite distressing.
+- Pain: You might feel a sharp pain that prompts you to seek professional medical assistance, which can be quite distressing.
 While anaesthetic eye drops can alleviate immediate discomfort, it’s important not to use them at home, as they can disrupt the natural healing of your cornea.

-- Redness: Your affected eye may appear bloodshot due to irritation and inflammation.
+- Redness: Your eye may appear bloodshot due to irritation and inflammation.

 - Foreign Body Sensation: You may feel as if something is lodged in your eye, which can be uncomfortable.

-- Blurred Vision: Your vision may be compromised, particularly with extensive abrasions.
-Blurred vision can also indicate other conditions, such as cataracts or uncorrected refractive errors, so it’s essential to monitor this sign closely.
+- Increased Tear Production: Your vision may be compromised, particularly with extensive abrasions.
+This can also indicate other conditions, such as cataracts or uncorrected refractive errors, so it’s essential to monitor this sign closely.

 Recognizing these indicators early is crucial.
-Prompt treatment of a corneal abrasion can significantly reduce the risk of complications and promote faster healing.
-We understand that neglecting these issues can lead to serious health complications, so please refrain from rubbing your eye, touching it with cotton buds or tweezers, or wearing contact lenses until your eye has completely healed.
+Prompt treatment can significantly reduce the risk of complications and promote faster healing.
+We understand that neglecting these issues can lead to light sensitivity, so please refrain from rubbing your eye, touching it with cotton buds or tweezers, or wearing contact lenses until your eye has completely healed.

-If you encounter any of these signs, we encourage you to seek professional medical assistance promptly.
+If you encounter any of these signs, we encourage you to seek medical attention promptly.
 Most eye surface scratches recover within 3-4 days, making swift action essential.
 If your symptoms persist or worsen, please don’t hesitate to seek medical attention to ensure you receive the proper care.

 Follow Treatment Steps for Corneal Abrasions